-Society for Animation Studies members are invited to submit conference papers from conferences they participated in, especially SAS conferences past and present.
+Society for Animation Studies members are invited to submit conference papers from conferences they have participated in, especially SAS conferences past and present.
 Where calls for papers for upcoming conferences have been issued, members can submit full papers if institutional funding requires it.

 All papers are subject to peer review and presentation; acceptance of a paper at a conference is not a guarantee of publication.
 If a paper is accepted for a conference but not presented it can still be considered, subject to agreement by the editorial board.
+We also consider papers not presented at conferences, subject to agreement by the editorial board.

 Papers will be double-blind refereed where possible and comments collated and returned to the author by the editor.